Skip to content

 When we tried to start it there was absolutely no power.
 Odd clicks and flickering instrument lights, but nothing else.

 Put the battery on charge.
 Charger said "Charging".
-After 5 minutes (or less - we weren't looking all the time), charger said "battery Full".
+After 5 minutes (or less - we weren't looking all the time), charger said "Battery Full".
 Removed charger (two croc clips) and tried to start car.
 Started beautifully.
 Halfords help line man assured me that their charger would take up to 12 hours to get from flat to full battery.
 What's happening?

 Sorry - should have said that the battery is new(ish).